Raw Feeding And Healthy Living For Dogs And Cats

 Firstly, remember that not everything needs to be fed every single day.

-* And add Pet Plus to the meat, bone, offal, organ, liquidized greens mix.
-If your cat doesn't fancy the Pet Plus mixed into the food, sprinkle it onto the fur or the cat's back; it will soon be licked off!
+Add Pet Plus to the meat, bone, offal, organ and liquidized greens mix.
+If your cat doesn't fancy Pet Plus mixed into their food, sprinkle it onto the fur on the cat's back; it will soon be licked off!
 That's how my cat has his Pet Plus.
 He sometimes licks it off the floor if I spill some.

-Also, in the wild, all animals drink water from streams, lakes, ponds, water holes and puddles, not from chemically treated tap water which is frankly not safe for any of us to drink.
-So filter your water, for you and your dog.
+In the wild, all animals drink water from streams, lakes, ponds, water holes and puddles.
+They do not drink from chemically treated tap water which is frankly not safe for any of us to drink.
+This means you should filter water, for yourself and your dog or cat.

 Electromagnetic pollution is another unnatural danger for us all.
 This means it is best to switch off WiFi, mobile phones, televisions, chargers and computer screens whenever they are not in use.

 In fact, we should all avoid WiFi wherever possible.
 In your house, you can have a modem that does not squirt out WiFi but puts the internet through cables and into your house's electrical circuits.
 It's called dLAN Duo, available from Amazon and other internet stores.